Pelikantapeten/p2-quickmem/README.md

 6. game board doubles number of cards when "play again" is pressed.
   Created function that clears game-board.
 7. Cards are not re-shuffeling upon restart.
+8. When game is won an endless loop is created.

  [Back to top](#quickmem)